Rivy2434/praktikum/README.md

-# praktikum
+# practicum

-praktikum is the repository of some of my projects made during training in Yandex Praktikum
+practicum is the repository of some of my projects made during training in Yandex Praktikum

 ## Projects descriptions